oleid/gnome-shell-teatime/README.md

 **Premise**

-Befor you do anything, please make sure, that you have the following packages installed:
+Before you do anything, please make sure, that you have the following packages installed:

  - libglib2.0-dev
  - intltool